New Resource

 Tip: This method simply stretches pixels without any intelligent detail preservation.
 For better quality results, combine it with sharpening filters like Unsharp Mask (found under Effects > Video Effects > Blur & Sharpen).

-Method 3: Detail-Preserving Upscale via After Effects (Best Quality)
+Method 3: Detail-Preserving Upscale in After Effects

 Step 1: Send Clip to After Effects